corelan/mona3/README.md

 ### Running Mona in Immunity

 Providing that your Python2 program folder is in the system path, you can simply launch Immunity Debugger and then run `!mona` at the Immunity Debugger command prompt.
-Of course, you can also create a launcher for Immunity Debugger that temporarily sets up the Path environment variable:
+If you prefer not to have C:\Python27 in your system PATH, you can also create a simple Immunity Debugger launcher script that temporarily sets up the Path environment variable:

 runimmunity.bat